What is GDPR (General Data Protection Regulation)?

 How does a small business become GDPR compliant?

+What is GDPR to small businesses?
 Any business of any size that holds any information on a customer must be compliant – including name, email address or phone number, basically, it applies to all businesses.
 So what is GDPR for small businesses?

 To use a straight forward analogy.
 You can put great locks on your house, install an alarm and have a guard dog – but your house may still be broken into.
-You did what you could reasonably do and you will not be held at fault for carelessness.
+You did everything that you could reasonably do and you will not be held at fault for carelessness.
 It’s the same with GDPR.